 If that’s not an option for you, another alternative to a quick loan is using a credit card.
-You can spend up to your limit, and make the minimum payments each month to your credit card provider, to free up cash quickly.
+You can spend up to your limit and make the minimum payments each month to your credit card provider to free up cash quickly.

-Many people find it hard to survive on their household income these days and are living on a financial knife edge.
+Many people find it hard to survive on their household income these days and live on a financial knife edge.
 One unexpected additional cost – like a broken appliance or larger than normal bill – can tip them over the edge.
 This is when a quick loan can be a great stopgap.

-However, one time you should avoid quick loans is if you can tighten up on your budgeting day to day instead.
+However, one time you should avoid quick loans is if you can tighten up on your budgeting day today instead.

 It’s highly recommended that even when you are safely in control of our incoming and outgoing cash, you find ways to economise.
 Then, put even small amounts aside for a rainy day!
 Having this cushion of cash to fall back on is a wonderful way to avoid quick loan applications.

 It all hinges on good planning and being alert to what you spend.
 Living within your means starts from being clear exactly how much cash you have each month and your priorities.